-A dose of humor goes a long way and Dote makes great use of it in their abandoned cart emails.
+A dose of humour goes a long way and Dote makes great use of it in their abandoned cart emails.
 Just take a look at their subject line that’s bound to put a smirk on your face: “Your shopping bag has abandonment issues.”

-This is another example of a simple and straightforward email that includes a tongue-in-cheek headline, image of the forgotten item, and a prominent call to action inviting you to finish the checkout process.
+This is another example of a simple and straightforward email that includes a tongue-in-cheek headline, an image of the forgotten item, and a prominent call to action inviting you to finish the checkout process.

 9. J. Crew

 J. Crew definitely stands out in your inbox with a subject line that reads “Your shopping bag has news…”.
-Once you open the email, you’re greeted by a large photo of the item you’ve left behind and a notice that it’s on sale.
+Once you open the email, you’re greeted by a large photo of the item you’ve left behind and notice that it’s on sale.

 The call to action subtly reminds you to go back and complete your purchase while the rest of the email tries to intrigue you by promising more sales surprises.

-Adidas adds a touch of subtle humor in their abandoned cart email but also places a fairly large image of the item as a great visual reminder.
+Adidas adds a touch of subtle humour in their abandoned cart email but also places a fairly large image of the item as a great visual reminder.
 They do a great job of using the disruption technique to grab your attention with the subject line: “Is your Wi-Fi OK?”

 They also offer the ability to go straight to checkout or customize your item with two noticeable CTA buttons.

-However, what really makes this email stand out is the use of customer reviews about the item in question.
+However, what really makes this abandoned cart email stand out is the use of customer reviews about the item in question.
 This is a great way to build trust and encourage the sale, considering statistics show reviews play an important role in buying decisions.